SkeldJS/Hindenburg/pages/Plugins/Event Listeners.md

 > You can access every symbol, `EventListener`, `PlayerSetColorEvent` and `Color` via the `@skeldjs/hindenburg` package.

+Many (not all) events will allow you to cancel what would normally happen, or allow you to revert any changes that the event made.
+Most events also allow you to change data, for example the [`room.selectimpostors`](https://skeld.js.org/classes/core.RoomSelectImpostorsEvent.html) event allows you to modify the impostors that will be set when the game starts.

+Some events will also wait for any asynchronous tasks to complete.

+> Be careful what you do in certain events.
+The [`room.fixedupdate`](https://skeld.js.org/classes/core.RoomFixedUpdateEvent.html) event, for example, can significantly slow down your server if handlers for this event take too long.

 ## TypeScript
 If you're working in TypeScript, due to a [long-standing issue](https://github.com/Microsoft/TypeScript/issues/4881), you must specify the type of the event, making it slightly more verbose, i.e. `ev: PlayerSendChatEvent<Room>`.